AdobeDocs/target-dev.en/help/dev/patterns/initialize-sdk.md

 ## 1.6: Promotion {#promotion}

-Add promoted items and control their placement in your Target Recommendations [designs](https://experienceleague.adobe.com/docs/target/using/recommendations/recommendations-design/create-design.html){target=_blank}.
+Add promoted items and control their placement in your [!DNL Target Recommendations] [designs](https://experienceleague.adobe.com/docs/target/using/recommendations/recommendations-design/create-design.html){target=_blank}.

 +++See details